millywithnobrim/network-plus-troubleshooting-labs/Answer_Keys/Lab03.md

 ### Scenario

-PC0 cannot communicate on the network.
+PC0 is unable to communicate on the network and receives an APIPA address.
 PC1 is a working reference host.

-PC0 is connected to a switch port with port security configured incorrectly, preventing network access.
+PC0 is connected to a switch port with port security enabled, but sticky MAC learning is missing, blocking DHCP traffic.
 <br></br>

 #### Intentional Faults